Portrait of Alex V. Wilson

 About

-Headline: Calm systems, clear rules, steady progress
+Calm systems, clear rules, steady progress

 I’ve spent most of my career working on the kinds of systems where reliability matters, the work sits behind the scenes, and small mistakes can become big problems.
 That shaped how I think, I prefer clear inputs, predictable outputs, and tooling that makes work feel calmer.